ASUS ROG Azoth Keyboard Review

 • Heavy, high-profile design means it isn't very portable.

 The ASUS Azoth is great for programming.
 It has excellent build quality with PBT keycaps, a gasket-mounted design, and layers of sound-dampening material that all contribute to an excellent overall typing experience.
-Although, its high-profile design can make it tiring to type on for long periods if you aren't using a wrist rest.
+However, its high-profile design can make it tiring to type on for long periods if you aren't using a wrist rest.
 This keyboard also has full RGB backlighting with shine-through legends.
 Also, while it lacks dedicated macro keys, you can record macros directly on the keyboard or with the customization software.

 Pros